 Adhering to the Terms of the Order

 The respondent should remember to adhere to the terms of the non-molestation order made against them.
 Before the family court hears your initial position and possibly even after the initial position if the case is being listed to entertain a fully contested hearing, then the order will usually remain in place.
 This will specify terms, typically that you must not contact the applicant/attend at his/her house, etc. It is vital that these terms are adhered to for the life of the order, firstly because it will make an incredibly poor impression on the court if not, but also because breach of an order is a criminal offence and one could therefore find himself/herself arrested/with a conviction simply for ignoring the order.
-Courts take these matters very seriously, and irrespective of whether the order is justified, while it exists, it must be adhered to.
+Courts take these matters very seriously; regardless of whether the order is justified, it must be adhered to while it remains in effect.

 How Can We Help?